Metal: Base, noble, and precious metals

 The term noble metal (also for elements) is commonly used in opposition to base metal.
 Noble metals are less reactive, resistant to corrosion or oxidation, unlike most base metals.
 They tend to be precious metals, often due to perceived rarity.
 Examples include gold, platinum, silver, rhodium, iridium, and palladium.

 In alchemy and numismatics, the term base metal is contrasted with precious metal, that is, those of high economic value.
 Most coins today are made of base metals with low intrinsic value; in the past, coins frequently derived their value primarily from their precious metal content; gold, silver, platinum, and palladium each have an ISO 4217 currency code.
 Currently they have industrial uses such as platinum and palladium in catalytic converters, are used in jewellery and also a role as investments and a store of value.
 Palladium and platinum, as of summer 2024, were valued at slightly less than half the price of gold, while silver is substantially less expensive.

 Valve metals

-In electrochemistry, a valve metal is a metal which passes current in only one direction due to the formation of any insulating oxide later.
+In electrochemistry, a valve metal is a metal which passes current in only one direction due to the formation of an insulating oxide layer.